Geometric Representations of Random Hypergraphs: Geometric representations of random hypergraphs

 In each case we specify the prior density function as a product

 of a conditional hyper Markov law for $\theta\in\Theta$ and a marginal RGG law on $\cG$.
 We use conventional methods to select the specific hyper Markov distribution (hyper Inverse Wishart for multivariate normal sampling distributions, for example) since our principal focus is on prior distributions for the graphs, $p(\cG)$.
+Every time we refers to hyper Markov laws, it will be in the strong sense according to \citet {Dawi:Laur:1993}.
 We also present MCMC algorithms for sampling from the posterior distribution on $\cG$, for observed data.